cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 - At the level of a box input or output, using a contextual menu option ("set reactive"):

 - At the level of a connection, using the "reactive" control of the inspector panel, or the <kbd>R</kbd> shortcut.
-Tbis is equivalent to setting/usetting the reactivity of the box input and of the box output at both sides of teh connection.
+This is equivalent to setting/unsetting the reactivity of the box input and of the box output at both sides of the connection.

 - At the level of a box, also using the "reactive" control of the inspector panel, or the <kbd>R</kbd> shortcut.
-This is equivalent to to setting/usetting the reactivity of all the inputs anf outputs of this box at once.
+This is equivalent to to setting/unsetting the reactivity of all the inputs and outputs of this box at once.

 <img src="reactive_img/reactive-patch-simple.png">